To figure out where the Delta variant has been found in the UK, surge testing is taking place around the country.

 - Royal Borough of Kensington and Chelsea (surge testing is targeting areas within the W11 postcode).

 London mayor Sadiq Khan confirmed the presence of the virus in five London boroughs.
-PHE, however, said that actually there are clusters of the new variant across the whole of the capital.
+However, PHE has said that there are actually clusters of the new variant across the whole of the capital.

 A spokesperson for PHE told the i paper that London should expect further surge testing in the coming days, as the new variant is “pretty well spread in terms of distribution”.